 I’m not sure if there’s any other shade because the Avon website is not very informative.
 Anyway, when I checked their e-brochure, I found out that there’s a whitening variant that has SPF 35 PA+++.

-If I consider this as just a tinted sunblock, I would say it’s not bad because it’s not very greasy and it looks ok under powder.
-But if I would buy it (I won’t), I would get the whitening variant because it has higher spf, and from reviews, this and the whitening variant have the same finish and consistency.
+If I consider this as just a tinted sunblock, I would not say it’s bad because it’s not very greasy and it looks ok under powder.
+But if I would buy it, I would get the whitening variant because it has higher spf, and from reviews, this and the whitening variant have the same finish and consistency.

 If you classify this as a bb cream with all its million-in-one claims, you will be disappointed.
 But if you’re just looking for an affordable sunblock (Php 299), this could work.